 Romania based CyberGhost VPN is part of a larger Privacy Service Venture offering its services in both free and premium packages.
-CyberGhost’s free VPN service is a great prospect for those looking to surf the internet, send email, listen to online radio or watch YouTube videos since you have unlimited data allowed.
+Read CyberGhost review for free VPN service is a great prospect for those looking to surf the internet, send email, listen to online radio or watch YouTube videos since you have unlimited data allowed.

 CyberGhost maybe one of the best free VPN for Linux but still comes with restrictions including ads in the apps, 1 simultaneous user connection, connection waiting times (up to 5 minutes), limited bandwidth and disconnection after 3 hours of browsing.

 Ireland based SecurityKiss is not my ideal best free VPN for Linux, primarily because it is based in the United Kingdom, a country that boasts the mother of all surveillance regimes.
 Security Kiss offers a decent free plan offering access to4 servers in UK, Germany, Netherlands and USA which I think is pretty neat.
 But then obviously comes the sad part, you are limited to use only 300 MB of data per day.

 Security Kiss VPN offers a very feature limited service curtailing you to: